 For much of the country, Memorial Day marks the start of outdoor summer fun, like backyard barbecues, beaches and parties.
-Unfortunately, this holiday also marks the riskiest time of year for pool drownings.
+Unfortunately, summer also marks the riskiest time of year for pool drownings.
 Drowning is the leading cause of death to young children and can occur quickly, often without splashing or screams.
-Good pool safety practices can prevent pool drownings.
+Good pool safety practices can increase water safety for kids and prevent pool drownings.

-According to the Consumer Product Safety Commission (CPSC), 250 children are likely to die this year from drowning in backyard pools and another 2600 will be hospitalized.
+According to the Consumer Product Safety Commission (CPSC), 280 children are likely to die this year from drowning in backyard pools and another 2200 will be hospitalized.
 A lapse in parental supervision is responsible for drowning accidents almost 70% of the time.
-Parents who thought they were only away for two seconds found out how quickly disaster can strike.
+Parents who thought they were only away for “two seconds” found out how quickly disaster can strike!

 But parents can’t be everywhere at once and it’s tragically easy to underestimate the ability of children.
 Kids are constantly learning new things and a fence that can’t be climbed one day is easily surpassed the next.

 So how do you protect children from a pool tragedy?
-The answer lays in an pool safety approach called layers of protection, which provides several levels of back up as a supplement to parental supervision.
+The answer lays in an pool safety approach called layers of protection.
+The concept is simple: by adding several layers of safety to any pool installation.
+While this is NOT a replacement for parental supervision, it can serve as an important supplement.
 Here’s where to start:

 The weakest link in all pool fencing is the gate.
 Gates must be self-closing and self-latching so they slam shut if inadvertently left open.
 Moreover, gate latches should be mounted at least 54 inches off the ground and have child-proof release mechanisms.